-- Co-option proposals are made by the committee Chair, with the agreement of the committee's elected members, and are approved by the EC normally before the start of the following year. - Co-opted members are appointed for a one-year term. - The number of co-opted members should not exceed 50% of the total number of elected members. - Co-opted members do not have voting rights.
+- Co-option proposals are made by the committee Chair, with the agreement of the committee's elected members, and are approved by the EC normally before the start of the following year. - Co-opted members are appointed for a one-year term, with the exception of the Investment Monitoring Officer (IMO) role.
+The IMO role term will be the same as for Executive Committee members. - The number of co-opted members should not exceed 50% of the total number of elected members. - Co-opted members do not have voting rights on committees.

-Ex-officio members:
+• Ex-officio members: